 Research keywords properly

 Do proper research before choosing keywords for your video topic and title.
 Target keywords get the biggest search volume of search queries.
 You can even use Google Search suggestions like in the screenshot below:

 Use digital tools to get the best keyword list

 When looking for keywords, it’s worth using digital tools that will show you not only the best KWs available but some stats about the phrases.
 Google Keyword Planner can be used for this, as well as third-party services.
 For example, SE Ranking has a keyword generator tool that will save you a lot of time and effort.

-As you can see, it’s easy to find the right keyword with such a tool.
+As you can see, it’s easy to find the right target keyword with such a tool.
 You can insert the initial test keyword you would use for your video title.
 The instrument will show you the most popular related KWs you can incorporate into the title, descriptions, video file name, etc.

 2. Use Video Schema to Boost Rankings

 When people ask “How to do video SEO?” they often mean the code alternations to help rank the content.
 And that’s when schema markup enters the game.
 Schema markup is one of a few ranking factors; simply put, it is the HTML code you can enter to explain what the video is about to search engines briefly.

 If you haven’t heard about the markup, maybe you know the term “structured data”.
 Basically, it’s the same thing.
-This is an important step to ensure user’s security while you add a video on a landing page as well.
+This is an important step to ensure user security while you add a video on a landing page as well.

 Optimize Rich Snippet for the Video for Higher Search Rankings